yanniey/Coursera_Intro_to_Data_Science_with_Python/README.md

 ## University of Michigan, Coursera online course
 ### 11/2016

+Summary:

+Feedback:
+This is an intermediate Data Analysis course with Python.
+The course is difficult not only because the level of materials taught, but because the structure of the course is made in such a way that familiarity with methods is required before they are even taught in the videos.
+For examples, I struggled a lot with Week 2's assginment because sort_values() and groupby() were only introduced in Week 3.

+To summarise, this is a solid course for someone who has a background with Panda and numpy libraries.
+There is a big knowledge gap between the videos and the assignments, so it's challenging for beginners.

 ## Week 3 Advanced Python Pandas
 Merging dataframes based on the same index.
 "NaN" is assigned when there's a missing value.